Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Neutron and nuclear matter at

-where $g_\sigma$ is a parameter of the RMFT model and $\chi$ is the volume fraction of nuclei when in a heterogeneous phase and one in a homogeneous phase.
-At saturation density, $g_\sigma^2 n_{\rm sat}/\sigma_N m_\sigma^2 \simeq 11$ for the RMFT model we use so for Scenario B, axion condensation should be expected below $n_{\rm sat}$ for $\varepsilon \lesssim 0.8$ and in Scenario C, axion condensation should be expected below $n_{\rm sat}$ even for $\varepsilon = 1$!
-The predictive power of this model is limited by the fact that we only consider isoscalar effects on the nuclear force.
+where $g_\sigma$ is a parameter of the RMFT model and $\chi$ is the volume fraction of nuclei when in a heterogeneous phase and unity in a homogeneous phase.
+At saturation density, $g_\sigma^2 n_{\rm sat}/\sigma_N m_\sigma^2 \simeq 11$ for the RMFT model we use so for Scenario B, axion condensation should be expected below $n_{\rm sat}$ for $\varepsilon \lesssim 0.8$ and in Scenario C, axion condensation should be expected below $n_{\rm sat}$, even for $\varepsilon = 1$!
+While this is a striking prediction, it should be noted that RMFT is a model for the nuclear interaction that does not have explicit pions and we are parameterizing the expected effects of a reduced pion mass via the meson masses and where Scenario C is chosen to recreate the most extreme prediction of \ChiEFT.
+While the $\sigma$ meson is typically understood as a two pion resonance, this comparison is certainly incomplete.
+More detailed study is required to determine the fate of neutron matter at saturation density.
+The predictive power of this model is additionally limited by the fact that we only consider isoscalar effects on the nuclear force.
 Axion condensation may also have an important impact on the symmetry energy of nuclear matter beyond the effect of $\Delta \sigma$.
 We expect this to have a more pronounced effect at high density where our model of the nucleon-axion interaction breaks down.

 Figure~\ref{fig:rmf epb} shows the kinetic and interaction energy per baryon for Scenarios A, B, and C at $\theta = \pi$.
-Since this only includes the energy from kinetic energy of baryons and nuclear forces, this quantity is independent of $\varepsilon$.
+Since this only includes the energy from the kinetic energy of baryons and nuclear forces, this quantity is independent of $\varepsilon$.
 Note that this differs from Fig.~\ref{fig:rmf epb no d} in that the reduction of the nucleon masses is not included in this value.

 When $\varepsilon$ is small enough that axion condensed matter is favored down to zero pressure, there can be striking effects on the crust of the star.
 We construct an axion-condensed inner crust of nuclei in a background of dripped neutrons, including Coulomb and surface energies.
 Since the constraints we derive on axion parameter space are tied to the properties of the crust, we choose a surface tension $\sigma = 0.75 \,\mbox{MeV}/\mbox{fm}^2$ tuned to recreate neutron drip pressure at $\theta = 0$ calculated with more detailed microphysics (see, e.g., Ref. \cite{BPS1971}).
 To be self-consistent between the two phases, the phase transition will be calculated between the RMFT model in all crust phases for all values of $\theta$ rather than using a tabulated crust EOS.
 Where relevant, we compare quantitative results to the calculation of crust properties calculation in the BPS and NV EOSs~\cite{BPS1971, NegeleVautherin1973}.